 Plenty of time at Kerinci is absolutely vital!
-With four full days and a morning we have a good chance of coming across two or three of the most difficult endemics, which are Schneider’s Pitta, Salvadori’s Pheasant, Bronze-tailed Peacock-Pheasant and the beautifully-coloured though incredibly rare Sumatran Cochoa.
+With a stay of this duration, we have a good chance of coming across two or three of the most difficult endemics, which are Schneider’s Pitta, Salvadori’s Pheasant, Bronze-tailed Peacock-Pheasant and the beautifully-coloured though incredibly rare Sumatran Cochoa.

 The thrush family is well represented.
 As we walk along the trail we should encounter the endemic Shiny Whistling Thrush, which often seems inquisitive, and the shyer and more elusive Sumatran Whistling Thrush.
 Lesser Shortwings are replaced at higher altitudes by White-browed Shortwings, while Sunda Blue Robins (another Sundaic endemic) occasionally flick on to the path.
 The graceful Sumatran Trogon (another Sundaic endemic) should put in a few appearances, along with Fire-tufted Barbet (with its cicada-like song), Rufous-vented Niltava and the Sundaic-endemic Indigo Flycatcher.